SDXorg/pysd/docs/development/contributing.rst

 Test Suite
 ^^^^^^^^^^
-The test suite is found in the main repository in the `test_pysd.py` module.
+PySD uses the common model test suite found `on github <https://github.com/SDXorg/test-models>`_

+You can run the test suite with the `test_pysd.py` module, which will execute each test and display some debugging info if there are issues.

+The test runner will download the test suite, if it is not already installed, into the `/tests/` directory.
+To update the test suite, you can run `get_tests.py` manually.

 These tests run quickly and should be executed when any changes are made to ensure that current functionality remains intact.

-The tests outlined in this file depend on a set of models present in the `tests` directory of the main repository that are categorized by model source.

-The test suite depends on the standard python :py:mod:`unittest` library.
+The tes

 Speed Tests
 ^^^^^^^^^^^